awsdocs/aws-doc-sdk-examples/dotnetv3/SESv2/README.md

 #### Newsletter workflow

-This example shows you how to run the Amazon SES v2 API newsletter workflow.
+This example shows you how to Amazon SES v2 API newsletter workflow.

 <!--custom.scenario_prereqs.sesv2_NewsletterWorkflow.start-->